 In August 1943, his mother received a POW postcard from J. C. which was the first communication she had from him since he became a POW.
 The form card indicated he was in good health and was not injured.
 The card was signed by him and had been sent from Cabanatuan.

-On one occasion, in November 1944, shirts had been stolen from a bundle, sent by the British Red Cross, from a building.
+On one occasion in November 1944, shirts had been stolen from a bundle in a building.
 The Japanese ordered all the POWs to assemble and told them that they would not be fed until the shirts were returned.
-The men who stole the shirts returned the shirts anonymously, and the POWs received their meal at 10:00 P.M.
+The men returned the shirts anonymously, and the POWs received their meal at 10:00 P.M.
 Another POW, Walter Johnson, between mid-November 1944 and March 1945 was repeatedly beaten with a club the size of a small baseball bat.
 This was alternated by placing a wire across his back and shoulders and running electricity through it while he stood in the water.
 This was done because Johnson had been caught talking to a Korean while working.
 POWs who asked to be given lighter work were examined by the interpreter and punched in the face with fists.

 In June 1945, another POW from a camp was allowed to make a shortwave radio message to his family.
 In the message, the man mentioned J.C. and asked whoever heard the message to send J.C.’s regards to his sister who resided in Carthage, Texas.
 It was from this message that his family learned he was in Japan.